AndrewDass1/HACKERRANK-PROBLEM-SOLUTIONS/HackerRank-Linux Shell/'Tr' Command #2.md

 <br>
 Link to the Problem: https://www.hackerrank.com/challenges/text-processing-tr-2/problem
 ## Explanation
-The 'tr' command can also dispose of any unwanted characters with '-d'.
-To dispose of any lowercase letters, any wanted characters can be specified or a range of letters with '-d'.
+The 'tr' command can also delete any unwanted characters with '-d'.
+Any characters including lowercase letters or a range of letters can be specified to be deleted by using the option '-d' to dispose of them.

 ## Final Solution
 ```